THABOR7677/Machine-Learning-Models/README.md

 ### Wine_Quality_Predictor.ipynb
 This notebook focuses on predicting the quality of wine based on its chemical properties.
 The project explores different regression and classification techniques to develop a model that can assess wine quality accurately.

+### Calories_Burnt_Predictor_Using_ML.ipynb
+This project aims to predict the number of calories burnt during physical activity using machine learning algorithms.
+The notebook includes data preprocessing, feature engineering, and model training to estimate calorie expenditure based on various factors such as duration, intensity, and type of activity.
+The goal is to provide accurate predictions that can help individuals track and manage their fitness goals.

 Each project is designed to provide hands-on experience with different aspects of machine learning, from data preprocessing to model evaluation, offering valuable insights into solving practical problems using data science techniques.